 These facts explain the rapid advances of the anti-ISIS forces and indicate that even if western Mosul is liberated the war will be far from its over.

-Posted by South Front on February 28, 2017, With 1651 Reads Filed under Military.
+Posted by South Front on February 28, 2017, With 1700 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.